• Apr 23, 2025

 Can I carry food or snacks in my cabin baggage on AirAsia?

-Though you are generally allowed to carry food and snacks in your cabin baggage on AirAsia, there are some restrictions put on by the airline.
+Though you are generally allowed to carry food and snacks in your cabin baggage on AirAsia, there are some restrictions imposed by the airline.

 How can I add extra baggage to my AirAsia booking?

-You can purchase your AirAsia excess baggage at the airport at a per kg rate; thus, you must reach the airport three hours before the standard check-in time.
+You can purchase your AirAsia excess baggage at the airport at a per-kg rate; thus, you must arrive at the airport three hours before the standard check-in time.

 What is AirAsia's cabin baggage allowance?

-AirAsia’s cabin baggage allows two onboard articles, where the dimensions of the first bag can’t exceed 56 x 36 x 23 cm, and the second bag should adhere to 40 x 30 x 10 cm measurements.
+AirAsia’s cabin baggage policy allows two items, with the first bag not exceeding 56 x 36 x 23 cm and the second not exceeding 40 x 30 x 10 cm.

-Does AirAsia allow power banks to be carried in checked baggage?
+Does AirAsia allow power banks in checked baggage?

 No, AirAsia doesn’t allow you to carry power banks in checked baggage; however, you can bring them in cabin baggage, provided the power bank is within the 160 Wh limit.